yash-sharma1/docs-site/docs/index.md

 # Welcome to Binance Chain Docs

-## What is Binance Chain, or Binance DEX
+## What are Binance Chain and Binance DEX?

 Binance Chain is a blockchain software system developed by Binance and its community.
 Binance DEX refers to the decentralized exchange features developed on top of Binance Chain.